starboi-63/ArTEMIS/README.md

 ### Prerequisites

-Ensure that you have [Python](https://www.python.org) installed on your system.
+ArTEMIS requires CUDA to execute.
+If your GPU does not support CUDA, then we also provide a [notebook file](train_google_colab.ipynb) which can be uploaded to Google Colab and executed there.
+If executing locally, ensure that you have [Python](https://www.python.org) installed on your system.
 To use ArTEMIS, you need to set up a Python environment with the necessary packages installed.
 You can do this by running the following commands in your terminal.

 First, clone the repository to your local machine.